-When things goes wrong, our problem-solving brains look for the cause.
-If it’s your fault, your brain senses threat.
-Cortisol surges and spreads alarm throughout your body.
+When things goes wrong, our problem-solving brain looks for the cause.
+If it’s your fault, you feel a sense of threat.
 If the blame settles elsewhere, you feel relieved.
-Avoiding blame feels good to your mammal brain.
+Avoiding blame relieves the awful cortisol feeling that surges through your body when you feel threatened.
 Even though you're objective and compassionate in your conscious brain, your inner mammal avoids blame because it feels good.

 You can prove it's "their " fault because your brain finds the information it looks for.
 Your brain has ten times more neurons telling your eyes what to look for than it has to interpret whatever your eyes happen to stumble on.
 That makes it easy to overlook evidence of your responsibility while you are looking for evidence that others are responsible.